Erskineville: History

 From the 19th century until the second half of the 20th century, the south-eastern section of Erskineville was taken up by large industrial uses.
 Bakewell Brothers brick and pottery works operated until 1956, and Metters Limited had a large factory that made items such as the "Kooka" stove operating from 1907 to 1974.
 Steelworks like McPherson’s and Hadfields Steel Works also operated until the 1970s.
 The site of these industrial works were identified since 1998 as a site for urban renewal, with the land east of the rail line, south of Ashmore Street and north of Coulson Street known as the "Ashmore Estate".
 The Ashmore Estate is currently identified for major residential redevelopment as part of the urban renewal process.

+Erskineville Traffic Petition of 1985

 In 1971, two people were killed by cars on Union Street, and residents began petitioning their council for street closures.
 A number of Erskineville streets were closed on a trial basis from mid-1984.
 On Christmas Eve 1985, road barriers in 11 streets in Erskineville, Alexandria, Newtown and Redfern were ordered to be removed by the Minister for Local Government, Kevin Stewart, leading to a period of local unrest.
 On December 31st 1985, practically all the road closures were reinstated.

+Enmore Road Link Road (Erskineville Road)

+The eastern end of Erskineville Road is 24.5 to 25 metres wide, compared to 13 metres wide at the western end (from Septimus Street up).
+This is because the Roads & Traffic Authority originally planned for Erskineville Road to meet King Street through the Tram Sheds site.
+This scheme was also known as the Enmore Road Link Road.

+In the 1970's a number of buildings were demolished by the Department of Main Roads with the intention of widening the road, as was common practice at the time.

+The arterial road alignment was depicted as a connector between the proposed Southern Freeway/South Western Freeway and the Johnstons Creek Route.

+On 15 October 2000, the Roads & Traffic Authority advised the City of South Sydney council that the Minister for Roads approved the abandonment of the County Road Corridor between King Street, Newtown, Sydney, Enmore Road and Erskineville Road.
+Abandonment of the arterial road reservation at 62-94 Erskineville Road was confirmed on 5 February 2001.

+Plans for this proposal are held by the City of Sydney archives.